jamiethompson85/jamiethompson85.github.io/draft/draft.md

 Access the User Permissions tab.

-Assign the relevant IAM roles to specific Principals (Users, Groups, or Workforce Identity pools).
+Assign the relevant IAM roles.

+Note: You are not limited to individual user emails.
+You can assign permissions to Google Groups (best practice for role-based access) or Principal Sets (for Workforce Identity Federation), allowing for scalable user management that syncs with your existing directory structure.

 Architectural Best Practices
 With the introduction of granular locking, the recommended patterns for deploying Gemini Enterprise have evolved.
-Below are the updated best practices for architecting at scale.

 1. The "Single Pane of Glass" Pattern
 Recommendation: Consolidate production agents into a centralised Gemini Enterprise App.
 Rationale: Previously, "App Sprawl" was a necessary evil to ensure security.
 Now, consolidation is the preferred pattern.
 It reduces the cognitive load on end-users (who only need to bookmark one URL) and simplifies observability for platform teams.
-Centralising logs, usage metrics, and audit trails into a single App resource streamlines governance.

 2. Orchestration vs. Fragmentation
 Recommendation: Use Multi-Agent Orchestration rather than creating dozens of standalone agents.

-Rationale: While the default project quota allows for 100 Agents (Vertex AI Agent Engine resources), a cluttered registry can be difficult to manage.
+Rationale: While the default project quota allows for 100 Agents, a cluttered registry can be difficult to manage.

 Anti-Pattern: Creating five separate agents for "HR Holiday," "HR Payroll," and "HR Policy."

 Best Practice: Implement a "Microservices" approach using a primary Orchestrator Agent.
 This master agent handles the initial user intent and routes the request to the appropriate specialist sub-agent.
 This keeps the user interface clean and leverages the new IAM capabilities to ensure only authorised users can interact with specific downstream flows.

 3. Environment Isolation Strategy
 Recommendation: Maintain separate Apps (and Projects) for Lifecycle Management.
 Rationale: While IAM handles user separation, it does not replace environment separation.

 Dev/Test: Always maintain a separate App in a non-production Project.
 Agent-level locking does not protect against a beta agent malfunctioning or hallucinating in a production environment.